 Filing for bankruptcy can have a significant negative impact that may last for years.

-If you are struggling with a low credit score and inaccurate negative information in your credit report, AMERICA CREDIT CARE’S credit repair services can help you address inaccurate negative items on your credit report.
+If you are struggling with a low credit score and inaccurate negative information in your credit report, AMERICA CREDIT CARE’S credit report repair services can help you address inaccurate negative items on your credit report.

 FHA loans: 500 - 579 with a 10% down payment or 580+ with a 3.5% down payment